Rotator cuff exercises

 - Teach you correct shoulder posture

-Most exercises for your shoulder either stretch or strengthen the muscles and tendons of your shoulder joint.
+Most exercises for your shoulder either stretch or strengthen the muscles and tendons around your shoulder joint.

 Exercises to stretch your shoulder include: